videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/api/sdk-reference/meeting-class/methods.md

 #### Events associated with `connectTo()`:

-- `connection-close` event of meeting class is triggered whenever `meeting.connectTo()` being called for both local and remote participants.
+- `connection-open` event of meeting class is triggered whenever `meeting.connectTo()` being called for both local and remote participants.

 #### Returns